DolicaAkelloEgwel/scnotes/sythesis.md

 ## Audio Rate and Control Rate
 UGens are typically followed by the letters `.ar` and `.kr`.
 These stand for Audio Rate and Control Rate.

+`SinOsc.ar` creates a unit generator that runs at the audio rate.
+If the computer is running at the common sampling rate of 44100 Hz, the sine oscillator will generate 44100 samples per second to send to the loudspeaker.

+`SinOsc.kr` creates a unit generator that runs at the control rate.
+The job of generating the samples is performed by the server.
+The amount of numbers generated per second with `.kr` is much smaller.
+The signal generated with `.kr` does not go to the loudspeaker.
+Instead it is normally used to control the parameters of other signals -- for example, the `Mouse.kr` in the theremin was controlling the frequency of `SinOsc`.

+TODO: Unipolar/Bipolar difference
+TODO: Poll method

+## Scaling Ranges